 There is a reason to make sure you follow the timelines of this roadmap!

-Newborn Screening By One Month: In Colorado, more than 98% of all babies born in a hospital will receive a newborn hearing screen.
-This is mandated by law.
+- Newborn Screening Before One Month: In Colorado, more than 98% of all babies born in a hospital will receive a newborn hearing screen.
+We would like to see 100%.

 From one parent to another: